asappresearch/dialog-intent-induction/README.md

 - Minimizing prototypical loss encourages the query point to be closer to the target cluster.
 - We directly perform classification in the k-means clustering space without introducing additional softmax parameters.

-## Parameter Initialization

-- Recurrent autoencoders
-- Quick thoughts

 # Experiments

-We construct a new dataset to evaluate this new intent induction tassk:
+We construct a new dataset to evaluate this new intent induction task:

 ## Twitter Airlines Customer Support (TwACS)